 When you purchase a product, it’s reasonable to assume that the people who brought that product to market ensured its safety for use before putting it on the shelf.
 You shouldn’t have to worry or wonder if a product is dangerous, assuming you’re using it for the intended purposes.
 However, in the United States there are enacted consumer protection laws that are designed to keep the public safe from dangerous products.
 Known as product liability laws, they give the public an avenue to hold a company responsible if their product injures people or property.

 If you or someone you love was injured by a defective product, you could be eligible for compensation through a personal injury lawsuit.
-Louisville product liability attorneys, like those at the law firm of Meinhart, Smith & Manning, PLLC, can help determine whether you have a viable case.
+Contact our office today to discuss the details of your case over a free initial consultation.

 Products can be dangerous due to a defect in the original design, an error in the manufacturing process, misleading instructions or ineffective warning labels.

 The party who sustained the injury is responsible for showing that the defective product caused them direct harm.
 Demonstrating the causal link between the product and the injury can be challenging without an attorney experienced in the nuances of product liability.
 The Louisville product liability attorneys at Meinhart, Smith & Manning, PLLC have a proven track record of securing millions of dollars in compensation for their clients.

 A product that causes harm when it is handled as instructed and used for the purpose it was intended, is considered defective.
 Product liability laws are in place so consumers who are injured by defective products have the right to be compensated for the damages they incur.

 Each year, thousands of consumers across the United States fall victim to dangerous, faulty, or defective products.
 Despite regulations that require manufacturers to follow measures to keep the public safe, there are still defective products on the market.